 Early childhood teachers are suffering from a collective identity crisis.
-For years, we've been standing in defense, trying to justify what we do and prove that we are "real" teachers by borrowing language and imagery that is not our own.
-We have been unheard and unseen.
-We've been trying to align with K-12 teachers, and while doing so, we have reached outside of our field to use someone else's language, imagery, and practice in attempt to deliver this message that we are "real" teachers and children are really "learning".
+For years, we've been standing in defense, trying to justify our profession by borrowing language and imagery that is not our own.
+We've been trying to align with K-12 teachers, and while doing so, we have reached outside of our field to use someone else's language, imagery, and practice in attempt to show that we are "real" teachers.

 Two years ago I drove to a neighboring state with a teacher friend to attend a professional development night hosted in a Reggio Emilia inspired school.
 As the director gave us a tour of the classroom walls lined with photos and quotes of children engaged in emergent projects, she explained how the preschool teachers had worked on the documentation on their own time.
 She admitted to us that she expected this kind of reflective work at her school, but she hadn't figured out how to schedule coverage or pay for preparation and documentation time for her teaching team.
 When she made this admission, my mind froze.
 I couldn't pay attention to anything else for the rest of the evening.
 I was stuck in a downward spiral of thought that went something like this, "No way!
 This is abusive.
 Reggio Emilia educators would never endorse this kind of treatment of early childhood teachers.
 A central purpose of reflection and documentation is to professionalize our work, and to show the intelligence of the children and teachers collaborators.
 How do well intentioned people get so off track?"
 My heart was heavy and filled with righteous indignation.
 I thought of my many colleagues who have told me similar stories of teaching and caring in beautiful private progressive schools where they work with no health care and make half, at best, the salary of public school teachers.
 I thought of a young teacher I met at a child care council training a few days earlier who told me she worked a 9 hour shift daily because her director gave her a hour unpaid lunch break so she could stretch her shift to cover both the opening and closing hours, in the name of providing children consistency.
 I thought of the job posting I had recently seen at a well known, well endowed, college seeking someone with a degree in early childhood development to work for $13 an hour in an infant toddler center.